Part II

 Science and myth can both be read through this lens: emergence is creation’s engine, and you do not stand outside it.
 You are a conscious participant in its unfolding.

-The Firmament names this participatory pattern the Living Fractal: a metaphor for how self-similar patterns entrain across scales, felt from the inside.
+The Firmament names one structural consequence of this as the Living Fractal: a metaphor for how self-similar patterns entrain across scales.

-A fractal is less a thing than a behavior: a simple rule applied to itself across scales.
-Ferns, coastlines, branching trees are snapshots of that verb.
+A fractal is less an isolated object than a visible trace of recursion: a self-similar pattern left when a simple rule iterates across scales.
+Ferns, coastlines, and branching trees are snapshots of that trace.

-Through this lens, reality’s unfolding becomes dynamic resonance—emergence and interconnection repeating in ever-new forms, from neurons and ecosystems to relationships and culture.
+Through this lens, reality’s unfolding becomes Fractal Resonance—emergence and interconnection repeating in ever-new forms, from neurons and ecosystems to relationships and culture.

 At the human scale, it looks like loops: stimulus → reaction → result.
 Run unconsciously, they repeat the same survival pattern.
-The Conscious Fold is a deliberate, embodied choice that interrupts the loop.
-It’s the moment you see the rule behind the shape and gently edit the pattern.
+The Conscious Fold is a deliberate, embodied interruption of the loop.
+It is the moment you see the rule behind the shape and gently edit the pattern.

 Consciousness as Recursive Awareness